-The REAL WORLD ICF INSULATION PERFORMANCE and significant energy savings experienced each month has been demonstrated by satisfied home and building owners for decades.
+The REAL WORLD ICF INSULATION PERFORMANCE and significant energy savings experienced each month have been demonstrated by satisfied home and building owners for decades.

 We decided to take an objective scientific look at the real difference between ICF walls and the traditional wood framed cavity walls used in the majority of the US.
 This first test looked at walls that are code compliant for Climate Zones 1-5.
 Future studies will compare other types of walls systems and insulation.